flybywiresim/discord-bot-utils/.github/CONTRIBUTING.md

 1. Copy the `.env.example` file and rename it to `.env`.
 2. In your `.env` file replace `NODE_CONFIG_ENV=staging` with `NODE_CONFIG_ENV=development`.
-3. Update the `TOKEN` with your own if you wish to use certain features.

 ## Using different configurations